Coping With Adjustment Disorder With Anxiety

 Effects Of Adjustment Disorder With Anxiety

-When left untreated, adjustment disorders with anxiety may induce suicidal thoughts or actions.
+When left untreated, adjustment disorders with anxiety may impact a person's ability to function.
 Adjustment disorders also lead many to abuse drug and alcohol.

 Due to its physical and psychological effects (fatigue, anxiety, physical pain, etc.), adjustment disorders can lead to problems at home, at school, and at work, all of which lead to other issues that become "life stressors," which proliferates a cycle if left untreated.